mgonzalezbernal/mgonzalezbernal/README.md

 I love to contribute my experience and skills, and I am sure that I can be a great addition to the development team.

-I'm a combination of skills, experiences and perspectives, I'm empatic and super positive, I think outside the box and create innovative solutions, besides I have an adorable smile (that said my mom).
+I'm a combination of skills, experiences and perspectives, I'm empathic and super positive, I think outside the box and create innovative solutions, besides I have an adorable smile (that said my mom).
 It motivates me to grow as a person in all aspects and help my environment to grow with me.
 It makes me very happy to know that I help someone to excel and achieve their goal.

 Skills: